EthanTrout/Lingo-practice/README.md

 The game also offers practice rounds for each letter length

-The game can be used for recration and learning.
+The game can be used for recreation and learning.

 Indviduals that are going to go onto the show can use the game as practice as the rounds are Identical.